Retiring Abroad: Things to Consider When Moving to a Different Country

 12.2 Organizing Important Documents

-Ensure all your important documents (passports, medical records, financial documents) are in order and accessible.
-Consider having copies in both physical and electronic formats.
+Ensure all your vital documents (passports, medical records, financial documents) are in order and accessible.
+It's advisable to have copies in both physical and electronic formats for security.

 13. Long-Term Considerations